 When I first traveled cross-country on Amtrak, I chose coach class to save money and get a feel for train travel.
 The following year, I upgraded to one of my first Amtrak rooms, a roomette—and like many new travelers, I had plenty of questions.
-Online forums were helpful, though I ran into some trolls in 2014.
+Online forums were helpful, although I encountered some trolls in 2014.

-Sadly, some trolls are still out there today, spreading negativity and misinformation.
-That’s one reason I wrote this post: to help you make informed decisions and clear up any confusion you might run into during your research.
+Sadly, some trolls still exist today, spreading negativity and misinformation.
+That’s one reason I wrote this post: to help you make informed decisions and clarify any confusion you might encounter during your research.

 Amtrak rooms are an excellent way to explore the country.
 In this article, I’ll cover the most frequently asked questions about reserving and enjoying Amtrak sleeping accommodations on long-distance trains.

 Whether I book a roomette or a bedroom, I now love traveling across the USA with Amtrak.
-I especially appreciated the privacy, complimentary meals, comfortable sleeping arrangements, and the chance to start feeling refreshed after a shower each day.
+I especially appreciated the privacy, complimentary meals, comfortable sleeping arrangements, and the opportunity to start feeling refreshed after each shower.

 Top 21 Questions About Amtrak Rooms